Low Histamine Cassava Tortillas (also Low Lectin & Medium Oxalate)

 - To reheat, warm in toaster oven or microwave.

-I would love to hear about your Cassava Tortillas in the comments below!
+How did you serve your Cassava Flour Tortillas?
+Did you make anything tasty?
+I would love to hear about your Cassava Flour Tortillas in the comments below!

-*Some links in this website are affiliate links, which means I may make a very small commission if you purchase through the link.
-It never costs you any more to purchase through the links, and I try to find the best deals I can.
-I only recommend products that I love and use personally or use in my practice.
-Any commissions help support the newsletter, website, and ongoing research so I can continue to offer you free tips, recipes, and info.
+Some links in this website are affiliate links, which means Mast Cell 360 may make a very small commission if you purchase through the link.
+It never costs you any more to purchase through the links, and we try to find the best deals we can.
+We only recommend products that we love and use personally or use in the Mast Cell 360 practice.
+Any commissions help support the newsletter, website, and ongoing research so Mast Cell 360 can continue to offer you free tips, recipes, and info.
 Thank you for your support!